Dewalt-arch/pimpmyadlab/readme.md

 # Revision history

+# Revision 2.0.1
+  - added regsitry key to enable rdp in the gpo policy

 # Revision 2.0.0
   - changes to setting the network ip, gateway, subnet, dns no longer using a powershell array
   - added registry keys AppsUseLightTheme and SystemUsesLightTheme = 0